phpearth/docs/oop/intro.md

 }
 ```

-With above `__construct()` we don't need to call set methods separately to set
+With the above `__construct()` we don't need to call set methods separately to
-price and title.
-We can initialize these two member variables at the time of
+set the price and title.
+We can initialize these two member variables at the
-object creation only:
+time of object creation only:

 ```php
 $physics = new Book('Physics for High School', 10);